Staying safe - and warm - even during a severe winter storm

-ATLANTIC — With less than a week to Christmas, people are checking their lists twice and preparing for the holiday, while they keep a close eye on the weather.

-According to the National Weather Service, possible blizzard conditions and extremely cold weather is also expected making travel dangerous to nearly impossible.
+ATLANTIC — With only days to Christmas, people are checking their lists twice and preparing for the holiday, even though the county is under a winter weather warning.
+According to the National Weather Service, blizzard conditions and extremely cold weather is also expected making travel dangerous to nearly impossible.
 Extreme cold is also expected, so if you plan to be home, Atlantic Municipal Utilities has some suggestions on how to help deal with that cold.

-Starting on Wednesday night, Atlantic and southwest Iowa will be seeing temperatures and wind chills that home heating systems are not designed for.
+Starting on Wednesday night, southwest Iowa saw temperatures and wind chills that home heating systems are not designed for.

 Temperatures of -20 to -30 degrees are expected, and that could result in wind chills as cold as -40 and -50.